-A court given the power to mete out punishment on mutants who steal, murder or disrupt the order
+A court given the power to mete out punishment on mutants who steal, murder or disrupt the order of things.
+Corporal punishment is the norm, as the Ark can hardly afford to keep people locked up for very long.
+Hard labor or even exile are also possible penalties.

-DEV Requirement: Warfare 10, Culture 10 Skills: Fight or Comprehend Work Points: 2 × number of PCs DEV Bonus: Culture +D6, Warfare +D6
+Skills: Fight or Comprehend Work Points: 2 × number of PCs DEV Bonus: Culture +D6, Warfare +D6